Vision and Purpose

-Gregg is a board member of Alumni & Friends of LaGuardia High School, which manages an endowment to provide financial assistance to students of the renowned New York City-based performing arts school; Carnegie East, a facility for older adults who need assistance with daily living activities; The Jim Jacobs Charitable Foundation, Inc., a private grantmaking organization; and Community Resource Exchange, a nonprofit management consulting firm that works to make New York City’s nonprofit organizations stronger and more effective.
+Gregg is a board member of Alumni & Friends of LaGuardia High School, which manages an endowment to provide financial assistance to students of the renowned New York City-based performing arts school; The Jim Jacobs Charitable Foundation, Inc., a private grantmaking organization; and Community Resource Exchange, a nonprofit management consulting firm that works to make New York City’s nonprofit organizations stronger and more effective.
 He is also involved in fundraising and assisting with charitable giving strategies for not-for-profit organizations including the DOME Project.
-In 2009 Gregg received The Catalog For Giving’s inaugural Impact Award, which honors a philanthropist who has made a significant impact in helping deserving kids in New York City.
+In 2009 Gregg received The Catalog For Giving’s inaugural Impact Award, which honors a philanthropist who has made a significant impact in helping deserving children in New York City.

 Published and Working Academic Papers

 “Factor Allocation and Asset Allocation,” with Michael B. McDonald, The Journal of Wealth Management, (Fall 2018)